Entando Local Hub

 # EntandoDeBundle Custom Resource

-The EntandoDeBundle custom resource is a Kubernetes resource readable by the Entando Operator.
-It provides information about an Entando Bundle and makes the bundle available in Kubernetes for the Entando Component Manager.
+The EntandoDeBundle custom resource is a Kubernetes resource read by the Entando Operator.
+It provides information about an Entando Bundle and makes the bundle available to the Entando Component Manager in Kubernetes.

 # Example Flow

-From the Hub page in the App Builder, the user finds the list of bundles shared in that EntandoApp
+The user navigates to the Hub page in the App Builder to view the bundles shared with that EntandoApp

-entando-k8s-servicequeries the cluster/namespace(s) for available bundles and returns the list to the ECM
+entando-k8s-servicequeries the cluster/namespace(s) and returns the list of available bundles to the Entando Component Manager